 Linear Attribution Modelling – Linear attribution modelling is a type of multi-touch attribution that gives equal credit to all channels and touchpoints that a customer interacted with throughout the buyer’s journey.
 This method may not be the most effective if you really want to get into the nitty gritty of conversion influences.

 First Touch Attribution Modelling – Often, we want to know the exact moment, method or platform that captured the attention of a prospect, and first touch attribution modelling does just that.
 In this process, it gives all the credit for the conversion to the first channel or touchpoint that the customer in question interacted with, or what sparked the buyer’s journey.

-Last Touch Attribution Modelling - This method lives on the same spectrum as first touch attribution, but just on the opposite end of the scale.
-Instead, it issues credit to the very last lastpoint or channel that a customer interacted or engaged with, right before the moment that they made the decision to buy.
+Last Touch Attribution Modelling – This method lives on the same spectrum as first touch attribution, but just on the opposite end of the scale.
+Instead, it issues credit to the very last point or channel that a customer interacted or engaged with, right before the moment that they made the decision to buy.

 Time Decay Attribution Modelling – Similar in nature to both multi touch and cross channel attribution modelling, this method assesses and allocates credit to all touch points and channels that contributed to a conversion, but it’s major point of difference is time, as it assesses when and how long each touchpoint came into play.

 U Shaped Attribution Modelling – U shaped modelling, also known as position based attribution modelling, splits the credit for a conversion between the first and last touchpoints.
 While the middle touchpoints aren’t discounted or ignored, this method pays the most attention to what sparked the initial lead, versus what touchpoint ultimately closed the sale.